ekzhu/datasketch/README.rst

 above.
 Scipy is optional, but with it the LSH initialization can be much faster.

-Note that `MinHash LSH`_ also supports a Redis storage layer and have experimental asynchronous module with asynchronous interface to MongoDB storages.
+Note that `MinHash LSH`_ also supports a Redis storage layer as well as an experimental module with asynchronous interface to MongoDB.

 Install
 -------